hurngchunlee/dotfiles/README.md

 Packages in the [packages](packages) directory can be applied by using the [GUN stow](https://www.gnu.org/software/stow/) utility.

-For instance, one can do
+For instance, the command below will setup i3 related configurations under the `$HOME` directory.

 ```bash
 $ cd dotfiles/packages